Last Updated: Feb 10, 2019

 In some research, pumpkin seed oil supplementation over a 24-week period was shown to have a positive anabolic outcome for men with mild to moderate male androgenetic alopecia or male pattern baldness.

 One of the less known but traditional folk uses of pumpkin seeds is their influence as an antiparasitic food source.
-The cucurbitin compound as well as cucurbitacin B, cucurmosin, other saponins and antimicrobial lignans like pinoresinol, medioresinol, and lariciresinoare are believed to be some of the components responsible for the seeds anthelmintic properties.
+The cucurbitin compound as well as cucurbitacin B, cucurmosin, other saponins and antimicrobial lignans like pinoresinol, medioresinol, and lariciresinol are believed to be some of the components responsible for the seed's anthelmintic (parasite killing) properties.

 Cucurbitin, according to sources, causes "degenerative changes in the reproductive organs of parasitic flatworms called flukes." (*)